zevv/zBasic/README.md

 can be called from BASIC code.

-The core variable type can be configured to fit the host system, zBasic supports signed and unsigned integer or floa/double variables.
+The core variable type can be configured to fit the host system, zBasic supports signed and unsigned integer or float/double variables.

-The BASIC source is parsed and converted into byte code resulting in decent performance.
+The BASIC source is parsed and converted into byte code resulting in pretty decent performance.

 zBasic currently supports: